 \subsection{Acknowledgments}

 The author thanks his advisor, Joseph Silverman, for many thought-provoking discussions and for a careful reading of this manuscript.
-Further thanks to Niklas Affolter, Madeline Brandt, Brendan Hassett, Han-Bom Moon, Richard Schwartz, and Mariel Supina for helpful conversations.
-The author was supported by an NSF Graduate Research Fellowship.
+Further thanks to Niklas Affolter, Madeline Brandt, Brendan Hassett, Han-Bom Moon, Rafael Saavedra, Richard Schwartz, and Mariel Supina for helpful conversations.
+We also thank the anonymous referee.
+The author was supported by an NSF Graduate Research Fellowship under Grant No. 2040433.
 An earlier version of this work appeared as Chapter 4 of the author's Ph.D. thesis \cite{weinreich_thesis}.